A topic from the subject of Biochemistry in Chemistry.

 Neurotransmitters:

-• Functions: Transmit signals between neurons, modulate mood, control movement, etc.
+• Functions: Transmit signals between neurons (synaptic transmission), modulate mood, control movement, regulate sleep, and other neurological functions.

 Similarities: